explosion/spaCy/website/docs/usage/rule-based-matching.md

 When using a large amount of **phrase patterns** (roughly > 10000) it's useful to understand how the `add_patterns` function of the entity ruler works.
-For each **phrase pattern**, the EntityRuler calls the nlp object to construct a doc object.
-This happens in case you try to add the EntityRuler at the end of an existing pipeline with, for example, a POS tagger and want to extract matches based on the pattern's POS signature.
+For each **phrase pattern**, the entity ruler calls the nlp object to construct a doc object.
+This happens in case you try to add the entity ruler at the end of an existing pipeline with, for example, a POS tagger and want to extract matches based on the pattern's POS signature.
 In this case you would pass a config value of `"phrase_matcher_attr": "POS"` for the entity ruler.